biqqles/dataclassy/README.md

 The `Internal` type wrapper marks a field as being "internal" to the data class.
 Fields which begin with the ["internal use"](https://www.python.org/dev/peps/pep-0008/#descriptive-naming-styles) idiomatic indicator `_` or the [private field](https://docs.python.org/3/tutorial/classes.html#private-variables) interpreter indicator `__` are automatically treated as internal fields.
 The `Internal` type wrapper therefore serves as an alternative method of indicating that a field is internal for situations where you are unable to name your fields in this way.

 #### DataClass
 Use this type hint to indicate that a variable, parameter or field should be a generic data class instance.
-For example, dataclassy uses these in the signatures of `as_dict`, `as_tuple` and `fields` to show that these functions should be called on data class instances.
+For example, dataclassy uses these in the signatures of `as_dict`, `as_tuple` and `values` to show that these functions should be called on data class instances.